What happened to the first Brighton team to play at Withdean?

 Charlie Oatway

-Charlie Oatway had signed that summer from Brentford for £10,000, an astonishing piece of business even before you take into account the fact that the price included Paul Watson as well.
+Charlie Oatway signed that summer from Brentford for £10,000, an astonishing piece of business even before you take into account the fact that the price included Paul Watson as well.

-Oatway and Poyet struck up the most unlikely of friendships, one being a Uruguayan central midfielder with all the flair and talent that you’d expect from a South American; the other a bloke from Shepherds Bush who’d done time for actual bodily harm and common assault following an incident outside a fish and chip shop in Essex.
-Oatway has subsequently followed Poyet to Sunderland, Shanghai Greenland Shenhua, AEK Athens and Real Betis.
+The other a bloke from Shepherds Bush who did time for actual bodily harm and common assault following an incident outside a fish and chip shop in Essex.

 Paul Rogers playing for Brighton